Kong/docs.konghq.com/app/contributing/style-guide.md

 1. Is there a Unicode version?

-   We use Unicode for common icons such as ✅ &nbsp; and ❌&nbsp;.
+   We use Unicode for common icons such as ✅&nbsp; and ❌&nbsp;.
 You can copy and paste a Unicode icon directly into markdown.

 2. Is there a Font Awesome icon?